-To see if a premium price makes for a better product, we gathered up contenders from Beltronics, Cobra and Escort, logging miles with each before performance-testing them.
+To see if a premium price makes for a better product, we gathered up contenders from Cobra and Escort, logging miles with each before performance-testing them.
 We noted differences in appearance, utility and performance, including the ability to protect from red light and speed cameras.

-Unlike some, the top-mounted controls of the Escort Passport 9500ix are backlit, making them easy to find at night.
+The top-mounted controls of the Escort Passport 9500ix are backlit, making them easy to find at night.
 On the side of the case a USB port allows updates of the Defender red light camera database.

 Like other windshield-mounted Escorts with GPS, the 9500ix can be detected by police radar detector-detectors.
-Drivers who prefer an undetectable model may want to consider the Escort RedlineXR.
-It lacks GPS but aside from being immune to the RDD, it's also a record-holder: World's longest radar-detection range.
-Learn more...
+Drivers who prefer an undetectable model may want to consider an alternative.

-Its array of advantages—coupled with superior sensitivity, a user-friendly nature and freedom from false alarms—easily makes the Escort Passport 9500ix the best radar detector and red light camera countermeasure priced below 450 bucks.
+Its array of advantages—coupled with superior sensitivity, a user-friendly nature and freedom from false alarms—easily makes the Escort Passport 9500ix the best radar detector and red light camera countermeasure priced below 400 bucks.

 Note: It's been announced that the 9500ix has been superseded by the Escort iX.
 The newcomer has added features and better performance.
 Learn more.